 - More efficient.
 Time and marketing are the biggest commitments but compared to other types of affiliate marketing, they don’t require as many man-hours — more of the onus is on the customer to actually visit the affiliate site and make a purchase.
 Plus, your nontraditional partners who will benefit from the fundraising will do the legwork of getting the word out to their supporters and driving those sales.

 - Many people would rather donate money to a school rather than buy something they don’t need in order for the school to get a small cut.
 These programs offer products that consumers already wanted to purchase or are familiar with, rather than giant buckets of popcorn, magazine subscriptions, or gift wrap.
 This drives more sales for the merchant and keeps customers coming back when they find other products they’re interested in as they browse the site.

 - The perfect branding vehicle.
 These forms of marketing typically place the name of the merchant right next to the name of the nonprofit organization, which cultivates a more positive and socially responsible brand image.

-For all of these reasons, nontraditional forms of affiliate marketing allow nonprofits to raise money more quickly and efficiently, regardless of geographic location.
+For all of these reasons, nontraditional forms of affiliate partnerships allow nonprofits to raise money more quickly and efficiently, regardless of geographic location.
 And it seems to be working; in 2014, online giving increased by 8.9 percent, compared to 2013.

-People are obviously ready and willing to buy gifts when it allows them to give back to charity at the same time.
 This is the perfect time to start a nontraditional partnership strategy — and it gives you the chance to expand and bolster your brand image, improve real-time reporting, and simplify the partner process just in time for the upcoming year.